faisalfajarrobani/RPA_SertificateAutomation/README.md

 # RPA_SertificateAutomation
-This is a certificate delivery automation software project Can be used to automatically enty data from excel file to certificate template and submit webinar certificate to email participate.
+This is a certificate delivery automation software project Can be used to automatically entry data from excel file to certificate template and submit webinar certificate to email participate.
 Project build with UIPath

 Setup requirements :